makersacademy/airport_challenge/README_by_Alice.md

 - map messages (functions) to objects
 - map the information/data each object would need to hold
 - { Airport => Docking Station , Plane => Bike }
-- Made Stormy_Weather as a new class so a random variable can be stubbed more easily
+- Made Stormy_Weather as a new class so a random variable can be mocked more easily

 ** Features**
   * [x] Plane status